University of Indianapolis requires a minimum of 120 credit hours to complete a bachelor's degree.

 Students are required to take a computer class to fufill the graduation requirements for UIndy.

 Students must choose one of the majors offered by the college.
 Self-designed majors are not allowed.

-UIndy offers services for students with disabilities.
 Prospective students can contact the college's Office of Accessibility Services to learn more about any support and accomodations offered.
 These conversations are usually kept confidential and will not be shared with the admissions office if you do not wish to share.

 ✅ UIndy has distance learning options for students who are interested in taking classes online.

 ✅ UIndy offers some credit for Advanced Placement (AP) classes taken in high school.
 Schools have different requirements for what AP scores they accept, so some students may not receive AP credit.

 The Reserve Officers' Training Corps, which is also commonly known as ROTC, is a leadership program that prepares students to serve in the U.S. Armed Forces after graduation.
 College level ROTC programs prepare students to become officers in the military through physical, academic, and leadership training.
 ROTC programs are part of the college curriculum and usually cover the cost of tuition.

-Each branch of the miltary has its own ROTC program, but not every program is available at every college.
+Each branch of the miltary has its own ROTC program, but not every program is available at every university.
 Possible programs include Army ROTC, Air Force ROTC, and Navy ROTC.